jjwithanr/obsidian_bible_study/docs/Old Testament/Nahum/Nahum1.md

 # Nahum 1

 ## Overview:
+Sequel to Jonah (regarding Ninevah 150 years later) Time of Writing: 655-650 B.C.
+(King Manasseh, King Amon, and King Josiah of Judah)
+Theme: Judgement
+Key Scripture: 1:2-3

+Chapter 1:1-8 → Prologue
+Chapter 1:9-2:2 → The Doom of Ninevah and the Deliverance of Judah Chapter 2:3-3:19 → The Siege and Destruction of Ninevah

+Purpose: To pronounce God's judgement on Ninevah and her coming destruction

+Message: Divine vengeance comes upon those who reject God's mercy.
+Destruction follows apostasy.

+#theosu

 #### v.2
 >The Lord is a jealous and avenging God; the Lord takes vengeance and is filled with wrath.
 The Lord takes vengeance on his foes and mountains his wrath against his enemies.